Alexander Pushkin and Natalia Goncharova. Love story

 Everything changed in winter 1829, when Pushkin first saw Natalia at a ball.
-She had just turned sixteen and was as beautiful as ancient goddess.
+She had just turned sixteen years old and was as beautiful as ancient goddess.

 Goncharova was born on August 27, 1812, in Tambov province.
 Then she moved to the huge family estate with historic park and thirteen ponds.
 It wasn’t easy for a little girl to live with her parents.
 Her father, Nikolai Afanasevich, was an alcoholic (although according to the official version, he just hit his head after falling from a horse and suffered from brain fog).
 A mother was nervous and irritable.

 First appeared in the society, Natalie was closed and shy.
 Many people thought that she just had nothing to say.
-In fact Natalia was not only smart, but also perfectly educated.
+In fact, Natalia was not only smart, but also perfectly educated.
 She knew French, German and English languages, history, geography, played chess well.
-And since childhood was remarkably beautiful.
+And since childhood she was remarkably beautiful.

-Thanks to Pushkin’s friend Fyodor Tolstoy, the poet became a frequent guest in Goncharovs’ house.
-But relationship with his future mother-in law wasn’t good.
+Thanks to Pushkin’s friend Fyodor Tolstoy, the poet became a frequent guest in the Goncharovs’ house.
+But relationship with his future mother-in-law wasn’t good.
 She was known for not only difficult character, but also for fanatical religiosity and did not approve of Pushkin’s dissent.
 Therefore, when the poet asked for Natalia’s hand, mother said she was too young to get married.
 Pushkin fell into depression and went to the Caucasus.
-There was a war.
+There was a war there.

 Pushkin wrote to Goncharova: “When I saw her for the first time, I fell in love.
 I asked for her hand.
 Your answer nearly drove me crazy.
 The same night I went to the army.”
-In April 1830, after returning to Moscow, Pushkin again made an offer.
+In April 1830, after returning to Moscow, Pushkin again made a marriage proposal.
 And the parents gave their consent.

-Pushkin and Natalie really loved each other.
+Pushkin and Natalia really loved each other.
 It was a brilliant couple – the greatest Russian poet and the first beauty of Russia.

 Soon they left Moscow (Pushkin didn’t like it, “here I become stupid”) for St. Petersburg.